charlijj/ViewPark/README.txt

   │    verifies user credentials provided in the login modal and logs user in if valid.
   │
   │  - create_account.php
-  │    allows user to create a new general or staff user, if provided information is valid inserts new account into the database.
+  │    allows user to create a new account, if provided information is valid new account will be inserted into the database.
   │
   │  - edit_account.php
   │    allows user to edit account information or delete account.